Kellegram/kellegram-xyz/src/about.md

 ## Who am I?

-I'm a game programming graduate, currently on an Honours year, exploring concepts of Affective Gaming.
+I'm a Polish game programming graduate, currently on an Honours year, exploring concepts of Affective Gaming.
+I am currently living in Scotland and learning all the fun swears.
 I advocate for open-source software, respect for privacy and reducing our digital fingerprint.
 I develop applications mainly in C++ and C# and have some experience with Unity, Unreal Engine and Godot.

 ## My current goals